Ann Arbor family witnesses devastating Notre Dame Cathedral fire

 “We got into a humongous crowd, we were in front because we were the first ones there before the fire department,” Shy said.

 It was disorienting, they recalled.
-They said the thick smoke but had no idea what was burning until they walked a block and saw the roof of Notre Dame in flames.
+They saw the thick smoke but had no idea what was burning until they walked a block and saw the roof of Notre Dame in flames.

 A video Shy took showed crowds of people just staring at the blaze.